Matters of life and death: an investigation of “living wills” and other advance directives

 Usability lesson: Sorting out a usability problem at a detailed level may not be enough.
 We may have to stand back and consider the context to see if there are wider problems.

-Consider a Jenny, a 20-year-old who has no impairments and has rarely suffered a day’s illness.
+Consider Jenny, a 20-year-old who has no impairments and has rarely suffered a day’s illness.
 Jenny has an active social life, loves to dance, and works out regularly.
-She thinks about Alice, her 80-year-old grandmother who can barely walk, is going blind, and has hearing problems.
-Alice rarely leaves the house, is losing her short-term memory, and the highlight of her week is the phone call from her daughter.
+She thinks about Alice, her 90-year-old grandmother who can barely walk, is going blind, and has hearing problems.
+Alice rarely leaves the house, is losing her short-term memory, and the highlight of her week is the phone call from her daughter, Jenny’s mother.
 Jenny looks at Alice and thinks: “I’d rather die than live like that.”
 Alice does not agree.
-She has her comfortable home, a dutiful daughter, and her long-term memories are a great companion for her.
+She has her comfortable home, a dutiful and loving daughter, and her long-term memories are a great companion for her.

 If Jenny suffered some devastating disease or accident that parachuted her overnight into the problems of advanced age, then her current “I’d rather die” might still have force.
 But what if the impairments sneak up on her?
 Will she still want to die or will she gradually find zest in her life within whatever limits start to apply?